-Choice 2: Add ½ tbsp melted coconut oil (or butter) to the peanut butter mix.
+Choice 2: Add ½ tablespoon melted coconut oil (or butter) to the peanut butter mix.
 This will help firm it up.
 However, you'll have to add an extra step and freeze the peanut butter layer for 10 minutes because initially it will be liquid.

 Once it's cooled, add the top chocolate layer and freeze again.

+Yes.
 You can use another nut butter such as almond butter or sunflower seed butter for a nut free alternative.

-More sugar free keto fat bomb recipes
+Here are more keto fat bomb recipes to try:

 Tried this recipe?
 Give it a star rating below!